Terms and Conditions

 Students have the right of appeal, to make a complaint, submit a grievance or request an assessment appeal.
 If an unpleasant

 experience is encountered during your training and you feel comfortable, discuss it with the trainer or, call the College on 1300 723 112 and request to talk with the Managing Director.
-You can download Complaint and Grievance Forms from the feedback section.
+If you are not satisfied with the result you can also lodge a complaint with the Australian Skills Quality Authority (ASQA), State Fair Trading Office or State Maritime Authority.
+Complaint and Grievance Forms are available from the feedback section.

-- Students may have access to their records on application to the college principal.
+- Students may have access to their records on application to the College principal.
 This usually happens where a certificate is lost.
-Students are advised that an administrative charge of $25 will be made for providing copies of their records - regardless of how many pages of information that amounts to at any one request.
+Students are advised that an administrative charge of $30 will be made for providing copies of their records - regardless of how many pages of information that amounts to at any one request.

 - Workplace Health and Safety - Students are required to listen to directions from staff and trainers and to take special care in and around the College vessel.
 Strict footwear guidelines and no-smoking apply.